ecprice/newsdiffs/README.md

 newsdiffer
 ==========

-Automatic scraper that tracks changes in news articles over time.
+A website and framework that tracks changes in online news articles over time.